 Save to My DOJO

 We all know, sadly, that money does not grow on trees.
 With that in mind, today’s post is aimed at people just starting out with vSphere.
-Specifically, I’ll show you how to build a home lab without breaking the bank.
-If this sounds like something you were planning on, read on.
-If money is not an issue, have a look at Building a vSphere 6.5 Home Lab.
+Specifically, I’ll show you how to build a VMware home lab without breaking the bank.
+If this sounds like something you were planning, read on.
+If you have a budget set aside for this purpose, have a look at Building a vSphere 6.5 Home Lab.

-At the very basic, a vSphere lab comprises of two ESXi hosts (the hypervisor) and vCenter Server.
+At the very least, a VMware home lab comprises two ESXi hosts (the hypervisor) and vCenter Server (management server).
 This allows you to explore most of the features found in vSphere.

-The ESXi hypervisor is free to use save for a few catches.
+The ESXi hypervisor is free to use except for a few catches but it is perfect to serve as a VMware home lab setup for home.
 Alternatively, just like vCenter, ESXi can be evaluated for a 60-day period with all its features unlocked.
 This gives you ample time to test things out and you can always rebuild from scratch.

-A decently specced computer is your only requirement, something I use at home for my lab to be honest.
+A computer with decent specifications is your only requirement here.
 To keep costs at a minimum, I’ll also be using a freely available desktop virtualization product called VMware Workstation Player using which, one can run virtualized instances of ESXi and vCenter Server.
+Note that the process of running a hypervisor inside another hypervisor (ESXi inside Workstation) is referred to as nested virtualization.

 The post is divided as follows:

-Obviously, the more compute resources you have at your disposal, the merrier.
-First, make sure that your processor and motherboard support virtualization.
-Below, is an actual pic of my home computer’s BIOS / UEFI settings.
+When building a VMware lab setup for home, the more compute resources you have at your disposal, the better.
+First, make sure that your processor and motherboard support virtualization when picking hardware for a VMware home lab.
+Below is a picture of my home computer’s BIOS / UEFI settings.
 You can see that Intel VT-x technology is supported and enabled.
 This is vital as it allows running 64-bit guest VMs.
-For AMD CPU based boxes, look out for the AMD-V setting and, likewise, make sure the options are ticked on.
+For AMD CPU based boxes, look out for the AMD-V setting and, likewise, make sure the options are enabled.

-My home PC has 20GB of RAM, an Intel i5 processor, a 128GB entry-level SSD drive and a couple of 1TB SATA drives.
+At the time of this writing, my VMware home lab setup has 20GB of RAM, an Intel i5 processor, a 128GB entry-level SSD drive and a couple of 1TB SATA drives.
 So, no otherworldly specs in my case.
-Admittedly, performance isn’t going to be great unless I add more RAM, better storage, and more CPU power.
+Admittedly, my VMware home lab performance isn’t going to be great unless I add more RAM, better storage, and more CPU power.
 There’s also little compute estate left to run guest VMs.
-Nevertheless, you’ll still be able to get a feel of how to install vSphere components and get used to the various settings, features, clients and what not.
+Nevertheless, you’ll still be able to get a feel of how to install vSphere components and get used to the various settings, features, clients and whatnot.

-The minimum RAM requirements for ESXi and vCenter Server are 8GB and 10GB respectively, so I’m already stretching the capabilities of my PC in terms of RAM consumption.
-But I’m going to have to work with what I have.
+The minimum RAM requirements for ESXi and vCenter Server are 4GB and 10GB respectively, meaning I don’t have a lot of headroom in terms of RAM consumption but we can work with that.
 If you already have or can afford to add RAM, 32GB is the sweet spot.
-You’ll be able to run vCenter along with 2 ESXi hosts comfortably enough to test features like vMotion and HA.
+You’ll be able to run vCenter along with 2 ESXi hosts comfortably enough to test features like vMotion, HA, DRS, FT…

-I’ll be using NAT so I can share my home PC’s IP address for external access and separate the lab from the rest of the network.
+I’ll be using NAT so I can share my home PC’s IP address for external access and separate the VMware home lab from the rest of the network.

 A VMware user account is required when downloading software from VMware.
 If you don’t, sign up for one here.
 Follow the activation link sent to your email address and log in.

-Next, download ESXi and vCenter Server from here.
-You will first be asked to fill out some extra registration details before you can download.
+Next, download ESXi and vCenter Server here.
+You will first be asked to fill out registration details before you can download them.
 Once you do, click on Manually Download to download the ESXi and vCenter ISO images as shown in the next two screenshots.

-- You can fully evaluate vCenter Server and ESXi 6.5 for a period of up to 60 days from the installation date.
+- You can fully evaluate vCenter Server and ESXi for a period of 60 days from the installation date.

-- Workstation Player can be used indefinitely for home testing, unlike the PRO version which has to be licensed after the evaluation period expires.
+- Regarding vmware home lab licensing, Workstation Player can be used indefinitely for home testing, unlike the PRO version which has to be licensed after the evaluation period expires.
+You can also use VirtualBox as a free and full featured alternative to VMware Workstation Pro.

 - You can only work with one VM at a time.
 To work around this limitation, launch a second instance of Player.